 8. 50 states

-Fifty states is a board game where all the states are displayed on the board.
+Fifty States is a board game where all the states are displayed on the board.
 Each player picks up a card.
-The player then shows the state on the map, recognizes the flag, and names the capital city, nickname or postal code.
+The player then shows the state on the map, recognizes the flag, and names the capital city, nickname, or postal code.
 When the state is identified right, the players get the card.
-The player who collects maximum state cards wins the game.
+The player who collects the maximum number of state cards wins the game.

 The game is very challenging as one has to remember so many facts.
 Since all the 50 states are mentioned on different cards, this game can be used as a trivia or a card game too.
 It is an easy way to remember all the states and relevant information about each one of them.
 The child gains knowledge of the location and capitals of states.